RADAR-Radio Afterglow Detection and AI-driven Response: A Federated Framework for Gravitational Wave Event Follow-Up: The MMA module

 \section{The MMA module}

 The MMA module (bottom box in Figure \ref{fig:workflow}) is designed to derive combined constraints on parameters of the source (binary neutron star merger) using the GW and EM (radio) data.
 In this work, we emphasize the ability of radio observations to reduce the degeneracy between the luminosity distance $D_L$ and the observing angle $\theta_{\rm obs}$ (i.e., the polar angle between the observer's line of sight and the perpendicular to the plane containing the merging neutron star system) that affects GW observations.
-Reducing this degeneracy has important consequences, such as, for our ability to use MMA observations to derive standard siren constraints on the Hubble constant $H_0$.
+As already demonstrated by \citep{2019NatAs...3..940H} (see also references therein), reducing this degeneracy has important consequences, such as, for our ability to use MMA observations to derive standard siren constraints on the Hubble constant $H_0$.

 The MMA module runs a GW parameter estimation pipeline named \texttt{Dingo-BNS} \citep{Dax:2024mcn}, a machine learning tool designed for fast and accurate inference of GW signals from binary neutron star mergers.